doherty100/azuresandbox/README.md

 ## Known issues<

-This section documents known issues with these quick starts that should be addressed prior to real world usage.
+This section documents known issues with these samples that should be addressed prior to real world usage.

 * Configuration management
-  * *Windows Server*: This quick start uses [Azure Automation State Configuration (DSC)](https://docs.microsoft.com/en-us/azure/automation/automation-dsc-overview) for configuring the Windows Server virtual machines, which will be replaced by [Azure Policy guest configuration](https://azure.microsoft.com/en-in/updates/public-preview-apply-settings-inside-machines-using-azure-policys-guest-configuration/) which is currently in public preview.
-This quick start will be updated to the new implementation when it is generally available.
+  * *Windows Server*: This sample uses [Azure Automation State Configuration (DSC)](https://docs.microsoft.com/en-us/azure/automation/automation-dsc-overview) for configuring the Windows Server virtual machines, which will be replaced by [Azure Policy guest configuration](https://azure.microsoft.com/en-in/updates/public-preview-apply-settings-inside-machines-using-azure-policys-guest-configuration/) which is currently in public preview.
+This sample will be updated to the new implementation when it is generally available.
     * *configure-automation.ps1*: The performance of this script could be improved by using multi-threading to run Azure Automation operations in parallel.
-  * *Linux*: This quick start uses [cloud-init](https://cloudinit.readthedocs.io/) for configuring [Ubuntu 20.04 LTS (Focal Fossa)](http://www.releases.ubuntu.com/20.04/) virtual machines.
+  * *Linux*: This sample uses [cloud-init](https://cloudinit.readthedocs.io/) for configuring [Ubuntu 20.04 LTS (Focal Fossa)](http://www.releases.ubuntu.com/20.04/) virtual machines.
     * *azurerm_linux_virtual_machine.vm_jumpbox_linux*: ARM tags are currently used to pass some configuration data to cloud-init.
 This dependency on ARM tags could make the configuration more fragile if users manually manipulate ARM tags or they are overwritten by Azure Policy.
 * Identity and Access Management
-  * *Authentication*: These quick starts use a service principal to authenticate with Azure which requires a client secret to be shared.
-This was due to the requirement that the quick start users be limited to a *Contributor* Azure RBAC role assignment which cannot do Azure RBAC role assignments.
+  * *Authentication*: These samples use a service principal to authenticate with Azure which requires a client secret to be shared.
+This was due to the requirement that the sample users be limited to a *Contributor* Azure RBAC role assignment which cannot do Azure RBAC role assignments.
 Real world projects should consider using [managed identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) instead of service principals which eliminates the need to share client secrets.
-  * *Credentials*: For simplicity, the quick starts use a single set of credentials when an administrator account is required to provision or configure resources.
+  * *Credentials*: For simplicity, the samples use a single set of credentials when an administrator account is required to provision or configure resources.
 In real world scenarios these credentials would be different and follow the principal of least privilege for better security.
   * *Active Directory Domain Services*: A pre-configured AD domain controller *azurerm_windows_virtual_machine.vm_adds* is provisioned.
     * *High availability*: The current design uses a single VM for AD DS which is counter to best practices as described in [Deploy AD DS in an Azure virtual network](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/identity/adds-extend-domain) which recommends a pair of VMs in an Availability Set.
     * *Data integrity*: The current design hosts the AD DS domain forest data on the OS Drive which is counter to  best practices as described in [Deploy AD DS in an Azure virtual network](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/identity/adds-extend-domain) which recommends hosting them on a separate data drive with different cache settings.
 * Storage
   * *Azure Files*: See issue [#12447](https://github.com/hashicorp/terraform-provider-azurerm/issues/12447) which can cause Terraform plan, apply and destroy operations to fail after private endpoints are used with Azure Files.
-  * *Azure Storage*: For simplicity, this quick start uses the [Authorize with Shared Key](https://docs.microsoft.com/en-us/rest/api/storageservices/authorize-with-shared-key) approach for [Authorizing access to data in Azure Storage](https://docs.microsoft.com/en-us/azure/storage/common/authorize-data-access?toc=/azure/storage/blobs/toc.json).
+  * *Azure Storage*: For simplicity, this sample uses the [Authorize with Shared Key](https://docs.microsoft.com/en-us/rest/api/storageservices/authorize-with-shared-key) approach for [Authorizing access to data in Azure Storage](https://docs.microsoft.com/en-us/azure/storage/common/authorize-data-access?toc=/azure/storage/blobs/toc.json).
 For production environments, consider using [shared access signatures](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview?toc=/azure/storage/blobs/toc.json) instead.
 * Networking
-  * *azurerm_subnet.vnet_shared_01_subnets["snet-adds-01"]*: This subnet is protected by an NSG as per best practices described in described in [Deploy AD DS in an Azure virtual network](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/identity/adds-extend-domain), however the network security rules permit ingress and egress from the Virtual Network on all ports to allow for flexibility in the quick starts.
+  * *azurerm_subnet.vnet_shared_01_subnets["snet-adds-01"]*: This subnet is protected by an NSG as per best practices described in described in [Deploy AD DS in an Azure virtual network](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/identity/adds-extend-domain), however the network security rules permit ingress and egress from the Virtual Network on all ports to allow for flexibility in the samples.
 Production implementations of this subnet should follow the guidance in [How to configure a firewall for Active Directory domains and trusts](https://docs.microsoft.com/en-us/troubleshoot/windows-server/identity/config-firewall-for-ad-domains-and-trusts).